H1M4W4R1/LUNA/README.md

 ### Linear damage scaling
 Damage is equal to base damage multiplied by speed factor.
 Eg. if speed factor is 20 and base damage is 10 then result is 10*20 = 200 DMG.

-### Power damage scaling
+### Quadratic damage scaling
 Damage is equal to base damage multiplied by speed factor to nTh power.
-Eg if speed factor is 10 and base damage is 10, power is 2 then result is 10*10^2 = 1000 DMG.
+Eg if speed factor is 10 and base damage is 5 then result is 5*10^2 = 500 DMG.

 ### Exponential damage scaling
 Damage is scaled exponentially - base damage is brought to power of speed factor eg. base damage is 10 and speed factor is 5 then damage is 10e5 DMG.
 This is good for nuclear blast :D